sajari/sdk-react/README.md

 ## Namespaces

-All components are namespaced, and each namespace corresponds to a query object (i.e. the query object that is built from components in its namespace).
+All components are namespaced and each namespace corresponds to a query object (i.e. the query object that is built from components in its namespace).
 By default all components are given the `default` namespace.

 Every application must render the `<RegisterNamespace>` component to set the `project` and `collection` for that namespace.